pperngkam/GoogleSheets_Cancer_issue/README.md

 ### ✅ Tumor Size vs Survival Time

-CreatedHistogram of Survival Time using
+Created Histogram of Survival Time using
 `TumorSize` and `SurvivalMonths`.

 - Chart: `TumorSize` and `SurvivalMonths`